ben4ord/Coin-Flip-Dice-Game/README.md

 It features a login and create account menu that connects to a server and database.
 This is a pirate themed gambling game.

+## Extra Step
+-All java files must go into the src and every other file type can go into the main java project

 ## HOW TO PLAY
 -run the server first then run main
 -login or create new account